-Sound painful?
+No?
 You're not alone; many users struggle to keep their content looking awe-worthy!
 The good news is that most common digital content blunders are easy to remedy!
 After making a few simple changes to their strategy, users usually see an instant increase in audience engagement.
-To get you started, here are the four main mistakes customers seem to make when creating content for their digital signage:

 It doesn't matter if you're running 1080p or 4K resolution screens — drab content will ruin your whole deployment.
 Digital signage is meant to attract attention and encourage engagement.
 If your content is black text on a white background, you might as well throw a tarp over your signs.

 While there might not be anything you can do to pep up a message like: "Meeting in the Conference Room at 3 p.m.," you can make the appearance fun.
 Photography is a tried-and-true method of engaging audiences.
 Stock photography is a helpful resource for embellishing generic messages, and websites like Canva allow users to create and edit graphics.
 Motion graphics can easily transform slides from boring to mesmerizing.
 Digital signage users can also create short, animated video clips to turn longer messages into appealing content.